Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Main ideas, connections and open questions

 Consider the long-range percolation on~$\Z^d$ with connection probabilities \twoeqref{E:1.0}{E:1.1} for some~$s\in(d,2d)$ and $\beta>0$.
 The aforementioned dyadic hierarchical structure of minimizing paths comes from the observation that, given two sites~$x$ and~$y$ with $N:=|x-y|\gg1$, the ball $B(x,N_1)$ is likely to contain an edge to the ball $B(y,N_2)$ provided that

 while having even one such edge is unlikely when the quantity on the left is~$\ll1$.
-Denoting by~$z$ the endpoint of such an edge in $B(x,N_1)$ and writing~$z'$ for the endpoint in~$B(y,N_2)$, this yields a key \emph{subadditivity inequality}
+Writing (whenever such an edge exists)~$z$ for the endpoint in $B(x,N_1)$ and~$z'$ for the endpoint in~$B(y,N_2)$, this yields the key \emph{subadditivity inequality}

 that drives all the recent work~\cite{B1,B2,Biskup-Lin}.
 As it turns out, the inequality \eqref{E:3.2a} is actually saturated for at least one ``optimal'' choice of the edge $(z,z')$ where finding an optimal edge includes optimizing over the ``radii''~$N_1$ and~$N_2$ subject to \eqref{E:3.1a}.